pr1me-e1gh7/password-generator/README.md

-This is a homework for UCF Bootcamp

-I'm still working to complete this, caught up with the personal life stuff going on but not on time to finish this code by the due date
+This is a homework assignment for UCF's Coding Bootcamp.
+The webpage is represent your average password generator, equipped with checkboxes to determine the key categories you'd like to include in your password.